Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 ## Microarchitecture changes (January 15th \- Present):**

 The microarchitecture diagram needed some changes due to this logic change.
 I will outline the changes made in this section.
-Changes being made are primarily in relation to the Fetch stage, and the Control Unit.
+Changes being made are primarily in relation to the Fetch stage, Execution stage and the Control Unit.

-### Control Unit Changes (January 15th \- Present):**
+### Control Unit Changes (January 15th \- January 16th):**

 Signals no longer needed:
 - PCSrcE

 New signals needed:
-- PCSrc
+- PCSrc (output)
   - Effectively a replacement for PCSrcE considering it's determined using signals from multiple stages.
-- InstrF[6:5]
+- InstrF[6:5] (input)
   - This is the instructions OpCode, used for determining if the current instruction is a branch or jump.
-- PCF[9:0]
+- PCF[9:0] (input)
  - These are the bits used for indexing the Branch Target Buffer, and the local branch predictors.
-- TargetMatch
+- TargetMatch (input)
   - Indicates whether or not the predicted branch target and actual branch target for a given branch are equal.
   - Used for BTB target address replacement
+  - Resets local branch predictors to initial untaken state
+- PCSrcResE (internal)
+  - Used to be called PCSrcE,
+  - Indicates if branch in the execution stage is actually taken
+- PCSrcPredE (input)
+  - Used to compare to PCSrcResE to see if they are the same
+- PredPCTargetF (output)
+  - The predicted branch target address fetched from the BTB

+### **Fetch and Execution Stage Changes (January 16th \- Present):**

+The fetch stage needs the following changes:
+- A larger Multiplexer to handle more of the possible branch targets

+The Execution Stage needs the following changes:
+- Comparator for PCTargetE, and PredPCTargetE
+- Will output TargetMatch

+The Decode stage pipeline register has the following new input signals:
+- PCSrcPredF
+- PredPCTargetF
+The Execute stage pipeline register has the following new input signals:
+- PCSrcPredD
+- PredPCTargetD

 # **Challenges**